equivalent/scrapbook2/archive/blogs/2016-01-12-chromebook-for-web-developers.md

 | Google search for "Cloude IDE" and you'll get more

-Cloud9 and Codeanywhere appeard to me really simillar.
+Cloud9 and Codeanywhere appear to me really similar.
 They have wider range of pricing (therefore you can have a cheeper plan) than koding.com.

-For me Cloud9 and Codeanywhere feels more IDE focused and Pair programing focused (https://blog.codeanywhere.com/share-links-pair-programming/, https://www.youtube.com/watch?v=RLKEaMs1p10), accesibility focused (codeanywhere has a mobile app, so you can seriously code anywhere `:)` ) and Koding.com was giving you bigger VM and for some reason the web interface is faster on a crapy network.
+For me Cloud9 and Codeanywhere feels more IDE focused and Pair programming focused (https://blog.codeanywhere.com/share-links-pair-programming/, https://www.youtube.com/watch?v=RLKEaMs1p10), accessibility focused (codeanywhere has a mobile app, so you can seriously code anywhere `:)` ) and Koding.com was giving you bigger VM and for some reason the web interface is faster on a poor network.

 Unfortunatelly I cannot give you much feedback on the IDE experience as I'm a **Vim** user and I didn't spend much time in the provided IDE.
-Also I didn't convince my covorkers to try any of the cloud IDE tools I have no feedback on the pairprograming features either.
+Also I didn't convince my co-workers to try any of the cloud IDE tools I have no feedback on the pairprogramming features either.
 Hovever as it is with any web-application software, they rapidly evolve features so I highly recommend to just play around and get the feeling yourself.
 All 3 (and also other) cloud IDE providers provide Free plan to play around the